-You can do this by making sure you afford to pay your outgoings on time every month.
-There are some quick fixes you can do, like registering on the electoral roll or putting all your bills on a direct debit in your name (as long as you pay on time, every time).
+You can do this by making sure you can afford to pay your business outgoings on time every month.
+There are some quick fixes you can do, like making sure your regular payments are paid on time.
 It may also be an idea to reduce any current debt as much as possible before applying to take out more.

 5. Don’t apply for lots of cards at once

 Your credit score dips every time you apply for credit, so don’t apply for lots of business credit cards at once.

 If a business credit card isn’t right for you, you could consider these alternative options: